Mabdillahi88/CI_PP1ATPBURGERS/README.md

 ### Fonts
 Lato has several various styles and is quite legible, making it a suitable typeface for websites.
 Both fonts are considered dyslexia friendly.

 <br>

 Oswald is a sans serif font that pairs well with almost any other serif or sans serif typeface.
 It is that alluring and accommodating.
 It always adds contrast to a typographic combination because to its minor elongation.

+### Structure

+The webpages have a familiar, identifiable, user-friendly, and simple to understand structure.
+When a visitor first visits a website, they are greeted by a recognizable navigation bar with the page's primary header located in the centre of each page.

+There are five distinct pages on the website:

+- A topic page that highlights in detail all the needs and expectations of each subject
+- An image gallery that highlights the aesthetics feel of the online school
+- A homepage that breaks down our technique for online teaching into three sections.
+- A registration page with a map of the area and contact information